PUJAMINODTHAKRE/healthcare-kb-representation-evaluation/README.md

 ## Citation

-If you use, extend, or reference the research, please cite the published article:
+If you use, extend, or reference this research, please cite the published article:

 ```bibtex
 @inproceedings{tripathi2026knowledge,